 * Columns relate to number of participating members, number of matches with no peg fees (only the booking fee is needed) and maximum size of free match.

 £3 per peg plus the booking fee for extra matches on top of your free allocation.

 Note: not all club members need to purchase a Waterway wanderers permit.

-Match fishing arrangements The arrangements for registered clubs are outlined above.
+Match fishing arrangements for registered clubs are outlined above.
 For non registered clubs wanting to book a match the match peg fee will be £5 per peg plus a £10 booking fee with a minimum match size of 10 pegs.

-For all permits, match bookings and club registration enquiries contact: firstname.lastname@example.org
+For all permit enquiries contact: firstname.lastname@example.org

-To become an Angling Trust member and get a discounted season permit call: 08447 700616 To get a rod licence call: 08448 005386.
+To become an Angling Trust member and get a discounted season permit call: 08447 700616.
+To get a rod licence call: 08448 005386.

 Get a permit from the club - search our database of clubs with rights to fish along our waterways